 Related: Learn how Ruler attributes your revenue to your marketing

 Pipeline marketing, like any good marketing strategy, starts with clearly defined goals.
 Once you know what you want to achieve, you can set out how you will achieve it.

 Once your main strategy for the top of the funnel is set up and running, you can leave it to run.
 You can then focus on driving value through the middle and bottom of the funnel.

 Define your goals

 What do you want to achieve with your marketing?
 “Making more money” isn’t a goal.
 Create measurable and actionable goals that are ambitious but still achievable.

 If you’re not sure where to start, then look backwards.

 How many sales have you generated in the last six months?
-How many new leads were created in that time?
+How many new leads were created within that time frame?
 You might see you’ve only converted 15% of your new leads, which leaves a huge opportunity to convert later down the funnel.
 That’s exactly how pipeline marketing can help.

 In pipeline marketing, there are a few key metrics that really matter:

-Now you might be thinking, these aren’t marketing metrics.
+Now you might be thinking, these aren’t typical marketing metrics.
 But they should be, right?